linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 P V = \frac {A}{i}.
 $$

 Illustration 3-9.
-An investor can purchase for  $1,000 a financial instrument that promises to pay$ 80 per year forever.
+An investor can purchase for  \$1,000 a financial instrument that promises to pay\$ 80 per year forever.
 The investor wants an annual interest rate of 10% from this investment.
 Is this investment attractive to the investor?

-The present value of the  $80 perpetual annuity is equal to$ 800, as shown below:
+The present value of the  \$80 perpetual annuity is equal to\$ 800, as shown below:

 $$
 A = \$ 80; i = 0.10